jorge-car/Jorge-car/README.md

 </h1>

   <h2 align="center">
-IT professional in the making</h2>
+IT professional in the making 👨‍</h2>

   <h3 align="center">Check out my understanding of the basics of IT with these projects.
 Using a ticketing system and creating Virtual machines to observe traffic.</h3>